Exercise - Use diagnostic data

 Under step 4 on the Connect page, copy the azureuser@ and IP address that follows.

-In Azure Cloud Shell to the right, enter SSH, and paste what you copied in the previous step.
+Open Azure Cloud Shell (Bash), enter SSH, and paste what you copied in the previous step.
 It should look like the following command.

 When you're prompted, enter yes to connect to the VM.